CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

     * -
       - 1:00-2:10
       - What is a container?
 (Tyson Swetnam)
-      - Basics of what containers are & why we might use them
+      - Basics & why you might use a container image for research
     * -
       - 2:10-2:30
       - Coffee & Snack break
       - time to talk and network
     * -
       - 2:30-3:00
+      - Searching Image Registries (Amanda Cooksey)
-      - Finding the right container (Tyson Swetnam)
+      - Finding the right image, downloading (pulling)
-      - searching for containers on the internet
     * -
       - 3:00-4:00
-      - Running a container locally and on cloud (Tyson Swetnam)
+      - `Running a container <../docker/dockerintro.html>`_ (Tyson Swetnam)
-      - `Introduction to Docker <../docker/dockerintro.html>`_
+      - Start a container, add a volume, opening ports, monitor, clean up
     * -
       - 4:00-5:00
-      - Building and modifying your own containers (Tyson Swetnam)
+      - `Modifying a image recipe <../docker/dockeradvanced.html>`_: (Tyson Swetnam)
-      - `Advanced Docker <../docker/dockeradvanced.html>`_
+      - Customizing images to fit your specific use
     * -
+      - `Advanced Docker
       - 5:00-5:30
       - Instructor Debrief
       -